Vek17/TabletopTweaks-Base/README.md

         fixes temporary hp not updating properly when damage is taken Natural 20s now are always a success when rolled during critical confirmation Limited fixes to shadow spells
+        Longspears now fill the roll of lances for mounted bonus damage

     Adds new racial homebrew heritages for:
         Dwarf